HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: Comparison of Methods for Unsupervised Learning of Unknown 3D Objects

 The results of our evaluation on the Argoverse 2 dataset, presented in Table \ref{tab:res_table}, highlight the discrepancies in the MLP performance based on different generation methods of unknowns.

 The Resizing method obtained an AUROC of 77.2, with a relatively low AUPR-E of 6.3.
-Compared to the original paper, these low results highlight how this simple approach might not be suitable for the more diverse Argoverse 2.
+These low results highlight how this simple approach might not be suitable for the more diverse Argoverse 2.
 The Gaussian Noise method performed poorly across all metrics, with an AUROC of 66.5 and a very high FPR-95 of 84.5, making it only slightly better than random chance.

 ModelNet Injection, which incorporates synthetic objects from the ModelNet dataset as OOD data, showed better performance with an AUROC of 70.6 and an AUPR-E of 5.0.
-We believe the difficulties in OOD detection for this method stem from the synthetic nature of the dataset, which suggests that while other works suggest using insertions of instances as unknowns \cite{UFO}, one has to be careful about the quality of these instances and the domain differences between these and the real unknowns.
-PointMixUp struggled with a high FPR-95 of 77.6 and a low AUPR-E of 4.6, indicating challenges in detecting unknown objects despite the novel hybrid representations.
-The Top-K Labelling (K=5) method, which labels the top K most confident predictions not overlapping with ground truth ID objects as OOD, emerged as a notable performer.
-It achieved an AUROC of 81.9 and the highest AUPR-S of 99.6, demonstrating exceptional identification of known objects.
+We believe the difficulties in OOD detection for this method stem from the synthetic nature of the dataset, which suggests that while this method might be interesting \cite{UFO}, one has to be careful about the quality of these instances and the domain differences between these and the real unknowns.
+PointMixUp struggled with a lower AUROC of 72.1 compared to the Resizing method with 77.2, even though it remains the best method for the FPR-95 and AUPR-E metrics compared to previous methods.

+The Top-K Labelling method, which labels the top K most confident predictions not overlapping with ground truth known objects as OOD, emerged as a notable performer.
+It achieved an AUROC of 81.9 and the highest AUPR-S of 99.6, demonstrating good identification of known objects.
 Despite its higher FPR-95 of 68.2, Top-K Labelling showed promise in balancing the detection of known and unknown objects by leveraging real-world OOD distributions in the dataset.
-We experimented with different K values (K= $\{2, 5, 10, 20\}$) and found that K=5, close to the average number of open class instances per frame, performed best across all metrics.
-Overall, the remaining gap between the two-stage oracle MLP and this highest-performing unknown generation process suggests that future works should focus on improving this pseudo-labelling process.
+We experimented with different K values (K= $\{2, 5, 10, 20\}$) and found that K=5 (reported in Table~\ref{tab:res_table}), close to the average number of unknown class instances per frame, performed best across all metrics.
+Overall, the remaining gap between the two-stage oracle MLP (GT Unknowns in Table~\ref{tab:res_table}) and this highest-performing unknown generation method suggests that future works should focus on improving this pseudo-labelling process.